qbism/4TAKproto/README.md

+This fork is modified for the 4TAK engine.

 # q2proto - A Quake 2 protocol abstraction library
 Provides functions to consume and produce Quake 2 network protocol messages for different variants of the Quake 2 protocol.